nhtsymh/C2Prompt/README.md

 sh scripts/run_imagenetr_direct.sh
 sh scripts/run_domainnet_direct.sh
 ```
-Compute the six metrics in our benchmark with src/benchmark_metrics.py.
+Compute the six metrics in our benchmark with `src/benchmark_metrics.py`.
 Note that 2 clients switch to new tasks every 3 rounds (start from round 0), thus we compute the six metrics every 3 rounds.
-First, please set the finished task id in task_list_forward and task_list_backward.
-Task id is calculated by (round // 3) * num_clients + client_id.
+First, please set the finished task id in `task_list_forward` and `task_list_backward`.
+Task id is calculated by `(round // 3) * num_clients + client_id`.
 Then, run the command and you will get the results:
 ```
 python benchmark_metrics.py
 ```